Fears leads Oklahoma against Texas

 Austin, Texas; Saturday, 8 p.m.
 EST

-BOTTOM LINE: Oklahoma plays Texas after Jeremiah Fears scored 31 points in Oklahoma’s 96-84 victory over the Missouri Tigers.
+BOTTOM LINE: Oklahoma visits Texas after Jeremiah Fears scored 31 points in Oklahoma’s 96-84 win against the Missouri Tigers.

-The Longhorns are 11-6 on their home court.
-Texas has a 1-1 record in games decided by less than 4 points.
+The Longhorns are 11-6 in home games.
+Texas scores 78.3 points while outscoring opponents by 7.1 points per game.

-The Sooners are 5-12 in conference matchups.
-Oklahoma ranks fourth in the SEC shooting 36.7% from 3-point range.
+The Sooners have gone 5-12 against SEC opponents.
+Oklahoma is eighth in the SEC scoring 78.7 points per game and is shooting 47.4%.

-Fears is scoring 16.4 points per game with 4.1 rebounds and 4.2 assists for the Sooners.
-Jalon Moore is averaging 12.8 points and 5.1 rebounds over the past 10 games.
+Jalon Moore is scoring 16.4 points per game with 5.7 rebounds and 0.6 assists for the Sooners.
+Fears is averaging 17.3 points and four assists over the last 10 games.

 LAST 10 GAMES: Longhorns: 3-7, averaging 77.2 points, 33.7 rebounds, 13.3 assists, 5.6 steals and 3.7 blocks per game while shooting 43.6% from the field.
 Their opponents have averaged 81.0 points per game.